 The advantage to making your own Jamaica is you control the sugar.
 All commercial establishments make it too sweet.
-Adjust sugar to leave just a little tartness, but not too much that it is sugary.
+Adjust sugar to leave just a little tartness, and not too much that it is sugary.

 In the winter drink it room temperature.

 In the photo above notice the yellow soaker pitcher on the right.
-I added a couple cups of fresh water after your first pour, continue the soak in refrigerator, and have a second drinkable pitcher tomorrow.
+Add a couple cups of fresh water after your first pour, continue the soak in refrigerator, and have a second drinkable pitcher the next day.

-No boiling involved in this method as in sun tea.
+As in sun tea there is no boiling with this method.
 The infusing allows for a thickened drink like coffee.There is a hint of cranberry and without sugar it is tart.
 It is deep red and very satisfying.

 Keep the infusion in the refrigerator.
 Prolonged warm temperature makes it bitter.

 World Wide Names for Hibiscus Tea

-I learned about hibiscus tea through Mexico, but since then I found out it is a world wide drink with many names.
-The places it is not common is the colder climes and the U.S. and China.
+I learned about hibiscus tea through Mexico, but later found out it is a world wide drink with many names.
+The areas where it is not common is the colder climes and the U.S. and China.

 flor de Jamaica or agua de Jamaica -- Mexico